alan-turing-institute/r3ace/README.md

 ![schematic of the infrastructure for a minimum viable cyber system](figures/infra-schematic.png)

-Central to the task of evaluating cyber defence is a consensus on **the _utility_ of the cyber system** - the value or service that the system provides.
-Simulating this utility is an important and challenging task.
+Central to the task of evaluating the defence of a cyber system is a consensus on it's **_utility_** - the value or service that the system provides, upon which stakeholders depend.
+Simulating this utility is an important and challenging task in the design of cyber environments.

 We propose that **one of the machines, the '_web client_', finds utility in receiving a constant stream of OK (status code = 200) responses** to the GET requests it sends to the '_web server_'.

-The system can be instantiated with either physical hardware (e.g. a network of Raspberry Pi's) or virtualised.
+The system can be instantiated with either physical hardware (e.g. a network of Raspberry Pi's) or virtualised hardware.

 ![photo of a minimum viable cyber system instantiated with physical hardware, 3 Raspberry Pi's networked together with an ethernet switch](figures/physical-infrastructure.jpg)

 # Getting Started
-## How this is different to other Cyber Environments
+## How is this different to other Cyber Environments?
+In contrast with 'AI Gym' environments, such as those available in the [OpenAI/gym](https://github.com/openai/gym) project <sub>[6]</sub>, **_R<sup>3</sup>ACE_** does **not** expose a turn-based API (e.g. the environment, a finite state machine, 'waits' while the policy computes an action, after which the environment is 'stepped' forwards to the agents next turn).

+> [!IMPORTANT]
+> **_R<sup>3</sup>ACE_ is a real computer network** (cyber infrastructure) with a cyber defence software program, the _'blue program_' running on one of the machines.

+### The _blue program_
+This software:
+1. Fetches information from the cyber system (the surrounding compute network).
+2. Uses a policy to decide what (if any) action to take.
+3. Executes this action, causing a side effect in the cyber system (e.g. an IP address is added to a block list).

+> [!IMPORTANT]
+> The above design for a program should infact be useful for the application of ACD to **many** _realistic_, or indeed _real-world_ cyber systems.
+As such, we have **designed and documented an abstract software interface** to _generalise_ over different cyber systems and policies.

 ## How do you train or evaluate agents?

 # Set Up Infrastructure - Physical or Virtual
 ## How are the machines **_reproducibly_** configured?
-The machines run [NixOS](https://nixos.org/) <sub>[6]</sub>, a Linux distribution based on the Nix package management system <sub>[7]</sub>.
+The machines run [NixOS](https://nixos.org/) <sub>[7]</sub>, a Linux distribution based on the Nix package management system <sub>[8]</sub>.
 Producing _"reproducible, declarative and reliable systems"_ is central to Nix's design.

 **This repository contains operating system (OS) declaration files for each of the 3 machines.** These OS configurations can be reproducibly installed onto both physical and virtual machines.